-…they have often already tried stretching or strengthening specific muscles
+…they have often already tried stretching, or strengthening specific muscles

 Beginning the investigation…

 When a person comes through my door for the first time I feel like a detective, poised to use every strategy at my disposal to get to the root of the problem they are experiencing.
-Usually they are experiencing some pain and they have been experiencing it for some time; often the pain may be the only part of the problem that is recognised, although as they have come to see what Feldenkrais has to offer, they usually suspect there is a bigger picture to be revealed.
+Usually they have some pain, and often they have had pain for some time; often the pain is the only part of the problem they have clearly identified.
+When a person is seeking what Feldenkrais has to offer, they usually suspect there is a bigger picture to be revealed.

 Gathering the evidence…

-Once these first impressions have been taken I can begin to gather more material evidence.
-I might ask to see a particular action or series of movements, and I might confirm what I am seeing with my hands.
-This is a prelude to the more detailed observation that happens once the new client lies down on my table and I can use my hands to ask more direct questions about skeletal movement, muscular awareness and ability to consciously let go of unnecessary muscular activity.
+Once these first impressions have been noted I can begin to gather more material evidence.
+I might ask to see a particular action, or a series of movements, and I might confirm what I am seeing with my hands.
+This is a prelude to the more detailed observation that happens once the client lies down on my table; once a person is lying down and fully supported I can use my hands to ask more direct questions about their skeletal integration, muscular awareness, and ability to consciously let go of unnecessary muscular activity.

 What is posture?

 If you recognise your own situation here, your shoulders may be struggling to do the work of your postural muscles and/or your skeleton.
 However they could also be maintaining an ’embodied’ sense of duty and conscientiousness.
-You may be the kind of person who is wary of relaxing because you fear your own laziness–in other words you may be in pain because you are perpetuating a muscular metaphor–miming an aspect of your own nature in order to please an internalised judging audience; “look how hard I am working”; “look how much I care”.
+You may be the kind of person who is wary of relaxing because you fear your own laziness.
+In other words you may be in pain because you are enacting a muscular metaphor, miming an aspect of your own nature in order to please an internalised judging audience; “look how hard I am working”; “look how much I care”.
 Of course this is probably not how you would choose to treat your poor hard-working shoulders if you had a conscious choice in the matter.

-During the second year of my training the chronic holding behaviour in my own arms suddenly released; they felt useless to me for several days while I got used to the unusual sensation of not bracing my shoulder girdle all the time.
-Until I adapted I simply did not want to “do” anything, I felt strangely disengaged from all my usual activities.
-When my jaw and tongue root relaxed soon afterwards I started to sing as if my tongue was somehow obstructing my voice.
-I sounded like Cleo Laine to myself for a while, and had to reboot my own singing voice to incorporate the unfamiliar sense of ease and freedom inside my mouth.
+During the second year of my training the chronic holding behaviour in my own arms suddenly reversed; it was a strange experience.
+Both arms felt useless to me for several days while I acclimatised to the unusual sensation of not bracing my shoulder girdle all the time.
+Until I adapted to this peculiar new sense of freedom I simply did not want to “do” anything; I felt strangely disengaged from all my usual activities.
+I was working as a professional singer at the time, so when my jaw and tongue root relaxed, also somewhat abruptly, soon afterwards, my voice changed and the new sensation during singing and speaking was as if my tongue was somehow obstructing my voice because it was taking up much more space in my mouth.
+In my own head I sounded like Cleo Laine for a good while, and I needed to take the time to re-organise my own singing voice in order to incorporate the unfamiliar sensation of ease and freedom inside my mouth and throat.